DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/Computer-Fundamentals/Inside-a-Computer-System/README.md

 ## Reflection

-Although I was already familiar with most computer components, this simulation reinforced my understanding of where each component belongs inside a desktop computer and why each part is necessary.
-The scenario also introduced a digital forensics context, demonstrating how hardware knowledge can support forensic investigations.
+Although I was already familiar with most computer components from learning them at GCSE, understanding computer hardware is important in cybersecurity because analysts and digital forensic investigators need to understand how physical components store, process, and transmit data when investigating incidents or securing systems.

 ---